2E0PGS/arc-theme/README.md

 ## My Changes

 This is a custom version of the arc-theme.
-I have changed the minimise, maximise and close buttons for the unity desktop so it looks more like a apple computer.
+I have changed the minimise, maximise, close buttons and a couple extra for the unity desktop so it looks more like a apple computer.
 I believe this looks better than the icons that come with arc by default.
 The icons I am using to replace the default ones are from: https://github.com/anmoljagetia/Flatabulous

 ###Arc is available in three variants